Cancer patients have chance to meet, thank people who donated live-saving bone marrow

 Because of the pandemic, hugs of gratitude weren't possible.
 But when 8-year-old Joseph Montanez of Bakersfield and his parents met the woman who saved his life online, tears of joy still flowed.

-Ashley Montanez, Joseph's mom, said, "I really want to give you a hug."
+"I really want to give you a hug," said Ashley Montanez, Joseph's mom.

-43-year-old Vanessa Flores lives in New Mexico.
+Vanessa Flores, 43, lives in New Mexico.
 Joseph received her stem cells after he endured five months in the hospital battling acute myeloid leukemia.

-Flores said, "I really want to tell Joseph that he's the hero here.
-He's the one who's gone through it all."
+"I really want to tell Joseph that he's the hero here.
+He's the one who's gone through it all," Flores said.

 After two rounds of chemotherapy, Joseph had lost his hair and weighed as little as 44 lbs.